maomincoding/mettle-doc/doc/en/essentials/usage/index.md

 ```

 ::: warning
 Child elements under the same parent element must have unique keys.
 Duplicate keys will cause rendering exceptions.
-The special attribute key is mainly used as a hint for Strve's virtual DOM algorithm, and is used to identify vnode when comparing the old and new node lists.
+The special attribute key is mainly used as a hint for Mettle's virtual DOM algorithm, and is used to identify vnode when comparing the old and new node lists.
 :::

 ## Event Handling